sanjeevkumar-sr/Languages/README.md

 Frontend Languages and Frameworks:
 1. Languages:
-  o	HTML (HyperText Markup Language): The standard language for creating web pages. o	CSS (Cascading Style Sheets): Used for styling and layout of web pages. o	JavaScript: The main scripting language for interactive and dynamic web content. o	TypeScript: A superset of JavaScript that adds static typing and is often used in large-scale applications.
+ -	HTML (HyperText Markup Language): The standard language for creating web pages. o	CSS (Cascading Style Sheets): Used for styling and layout of web pages. o	JavaScript: The main scripting language for interactive and dynamic web content. o	TypeScript: A superset of JavaScript that adds static typing and is often used in large-scale applications.